r-hub/blog/content/post/2024-03-21-containers/index.md

 -   Extensively tested.
 These Ubuntu (20.04 `linux/amd64` currently) builds are used on [Posit Cloud](https://posit.cloud/), [shinyapps.io](https://shinyapps.io/), and the [`r-lib/actions/setup-r`](https://github.com/r-lib/actions/tree/v2-branch/setup-r) GitHub Action also installs these on Linux.
 -   They come with [rig](https://github.com/r-lib/rig), to be able to add more R versions easily.
 -   They come with [pak](https://github.com/r-lib/pak), to be able to install R packages easily, including automatic system dependency installation.
--   They are availbale for `linux/amd64` and `linux/arm64` architectures.
+-   They are available for `linux/amd64` and `linux/arm64` architectures.
--   The `linux/amd64` Ubunntu, Deian and OpenSUSE containers are set up to use Posit Public Package Manager to install binary builds of R packages.
+-   The `linux/amd64` Ubuntu, Debian and OpenSUSE containers are set up to use Posit Public Package Manager to install binary builds of R packages.
 -   The `ghcr.io/r-lib/rig/multi` container comes with the latest versions of the six last R minor branches, including R-next and R-devel, preinstalled.

 List of Docker images at the time of writing: